No trip to Paris is complete without a visit to the Louvre. Learn all our travel secrets - including the entrance to the Louvre everyone forgets.

 The Tuileries Gardens, just beyond the Carrousel Arc, is the oldest and largest public park in Paris, but a complimentary guided tour is just the thing to make you feel cozy and at home.
 Tours depart on Saturdays and Sundays at 3:30pm from the Carrousel Arc from late April to late October.

 While in the Tuileries Gardens, be sure to head to the Trampolines between the Terrasse des Feuillants and the octogonal pond -this is the best way for children to burn off some extra energy and for visitors of all ages to enjoy some fresh air.
+You can find more great tips on seeing the Louvre with children here.
+And, as always, I highly recommend picking up a guidebook like Lonely Planet Paris before your trip - it will have fantastic tips for exploring the city and the Louvre on your own or with a family.

 It's No Secret - The Louvre is the Heart of Paris